bionicdl-sustech/ACDC4Robot/InstructionsForAssembly.md

 # Instructions for Fusion 360 Assembly
-Currently, this add-in only tested for Fusion360 assemblies with a flatten structure (do not have nested components).
+We recommend you assemble components in Fusion 360 with a flat structure, here are reasons:
+1. flat structure is clear and make it easier to understand the structure of the robot model
+2. nested structures might construct closed loop mechanisms that are unexpected and not supported by URDF which causes errors in simulation
+3. nested structure is not fully tested with our add-in currently

 Here we present instructions for assembling a robot in Fusion360 that is suitable for this add-in.

+If you are not familiar with Fusion 360, [Fusion 360 Assemblies Tutorials](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-4008D439-DF98-4D92-AB3D-29D8E02F9BCA) provide good tutorials to practice.

 ## Fusion360 Terminologies
 - [Body](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-C1AB4941-D7AD-4D27-A035-2FA9208635B6): a body is a container for a 3D geometry.